Gabriella439/grace/README.md

   and open unions.

 Also, the package and the code is extensively commented and documented to help you get started making changes.
+You can also read the [CONTRIBUTING](./CONTRIBUTING.md) guide for instructions on how to get started.

 ## Notable omissions